Michaels72/The_Interview_Attendance_Problem/README.md

 ![](images/output_52_0.png)

-The prediction of observed attendance is influenced mostly by Have you obtained the necessary permission to start at the required time, Interview Type and Position to be Closed.
+The prediction of observed attendance is influenced mostly by the parameter 'Have you obtained the necessary permission to start at the required time', 'Interview Type' and 'Position to be Closed'.

 ![](images/output_53_0.png)